-It seems like these investors are betting on another goldmine.
-They’ll probably strike gold considering that most Vietnam startups are in e-commerce.
-This is a sector which, despite getting no federal support, grew by an astounding 35% last year to US$4 billion.
+These investors are betting on another goldmine – and they’ll probably strike gold considering most of the country’s startups are in e-commerce.
+Vietnam’s e-commerce sector, despite receiving no federal support, grew by an astounding 35% last year to US$4 billion.

 Startups in Vietnam to Grow

 You may still be confused as to how Vietnam came this far in terms of technology.
 InvestAsian finds there are several factors contributing to the advances the country has made over its neighbors.

 First of all, Vietnam is part of many new trade agreements such as the Trans Pacific Partnership (TPP) which is going forward despite the United States’ withdrawal.
 This gives Vietnam a competitive edge over its neighbors, such as Laos and Cambodia.

 Second, the country has some of the highest-performing computer scientists in the world.
 A software engineer from Google mentioned that Vietnam has the highest-performing computer science students, with many of them acing the company’s interview questions on problem solving.

 The Organization for Economic Co-operation and Development gives high ranks to Vietnamese teenagers in terms of math and science.